Vincit/objection.js/examples/express-ts/README.md

 git clone git@github.com:Vincit/objection.js.git objection cd objection/examples/express-ts
 npm install
-# We use knex for migrations in this example.
-npm install knex -g
 # This runs tsc (the TypeScript compiler)
 # then executes the app, which creates the sqlite db automatically:
 npm start